chantzos/__/README.md

 Available (at the time of writing this, that is 16 of May) also a first functional window
 manager.
 Much of the initial code was taken by dmimiwm (many many thanks)
 https://github.com/moetunes/dminiwm.git
-So, this is window manager with a fullscreen mode (default mode for all d and a floating mode but where the windows can be moved and resized with the keyboard.
+So, this is very small window manager, with just a fullscreen mode (default mode for all (13) desktops) and a floating mode but where the windows can be moved and resized, by using just the keyboard.
+Isn't that great!
+Besides joking it's really a basic window manager that doesn't cover all the posibilities (though this can be change in future), like support for more than one screen.
-By default at startup, the X_startup function from Xsrv class is executed, which for now starts the urxvtd daemon and the __shell application.
+By default at startup, the X_startup function from Xsrv class is executed which for now it just starts the urxvtd daemon and the __shell application.

 Also available, are many of the basic system commands, which they mimic the behavior with
 their Gnu-coreutils counterparts, with some extensions, but which are _common_ to utilities